hkurokawa/code-review-as-journey/presentation.md

 Some reviewers give considerate good feedback to a peer and they could have a great dicussion to make the product better while others just point out some typos.
 I think there are some techniques on how to do a good code review.
 In terms of Android app development, there are some tips and tricks to do efficient code review as well.
 Today we would like to share that.
-In the first part, I will explain the general strategy of the code review.
+In the first part, I will explain the general things about the code review.
 What is code reivew?
 How should we do that?
-In the second part, Nanao-san will introduce tips and techniques on doing a good review of Android app code.
+In the second part, Nanao-san will introduce tips and techniques on doing an efficient code review of Android app code.

 ---